Deborah Baker Jr.

-Deborah Baker Jr. is an American actress raised in Boston.
+Deborah Baker Jr. is an American actress.
 She is known for her role as Esther on the CBS TV series The Great Indoors and for her role as Denise Miller on IFC's Stan Against Evil.
 She is a performer at Upright Citizens Brigade.

 Career

 In 2019, Baker appeared in a series of RumChata liqueur commercials playing "The RumChata Fairy".

 As of 2025, Baker currently provides the voice of Sara in the Disney Channel animated series StuGo.

 Awards

 Baker was nominated for Best Supporting Actress at the Hoboken International Film Fest in 2013.